webcore-it/colorful-background-css-generator/README.md

 A colorful css gradient background generator
 ============================================

-This is a pure javascript generator for colorful css backgrounds.
+A pure javascript generator to create colorful css backgrounds.

 Check [this website](http://www.webcore-it.com/colorful-background) to see the generator in action and play with the colors settings.